 If there’s any time you’re allowed to have chocolate for breakfast, a girls’ weekend away is it.
 So start today with a visit to the tasting counter at Glen Ellen’s Wine Country Chocolates, the evil-genius operation behind the Cabernet Sauvignon truffle, the Champagne truffle, and many more.

 You can also indulge in croissants, quiche, brioche, and more at Les Pascals, an authentic French pâtisserie founded by chef Pascal Merle and his wife Pascale.
-Or if you'd prefer omelettes, waffles, and other traditionally hearty breakfast fare done with wine country freshness and style, join the locals at Garden Court Café.

 Walk it Off